jacktrinity/MAPQUEST_API/README.md

 Accessing MAPQUEST API.

 - Sample code on getting County from City and State information.
-- Sample output
+- Sample output.
-- Sample on connecting to data source hosted by Github
+- Sample on connecting to data source hosted by Github.